Top 5 cashless countries in the World

 Sweden the largest country in northern Europe, bordered by Norway to the west and north, Finland to the east, is one of the technologically advanced countries.
 In 1990 Sweden faced a financial crisis caused by an uncontrolled real estate bubble, international recession switching from anti-unemployment policy to anti-inflationary policy.
 Following which Sweden GDP declined by 5%, to tackle this the central bank of Sweden increased interest rates to 500%.

 Sweden is an export-oriented mixed economy and lands as the sixteenth richest country in terms of GDP per capita.
 Sweden is considered one of the most expensive countries coupled with the highest telephone and internet penetration.

-In 1661, Sweden was the first country in Europe to introduce banknotes Currently 58% of payments being made by card, and only six percent made in cash.
-Swedish banks issue debit cards to citizens aged seven years or older, which is 97% of the population.
+In 1661, Sweden was the first country in Europe to introduce banknotes.
+Currently, 58% of payments in Sweden are being made by card, and only six percent are made in cash.
+Swedish banks have issud debit cards to citizens aged seven years or older, which is 97% of the population.

 About 80% of swedes use cards for shopping in restaurants and to make and withdraw cash if required need to use atm

-Sweden federal bank introduced a digital currency named –“e-Krona” – to accelerate cashless transaction.
+Sweden’s federal bank introduced a digital currency named –“e-Krona” – to accelerate cashless transactions.
 It is estimated that by 2013, Sweden will be the first country to go for 100% cashless.